Read data agreement

 revision object

-Revision Id
+Revision ID

-Possible values: [dataAgreement
+Possible values: [dataAgreement, policy, dataAgreementRecord]

-This was previously called "schema" but for technical reasons should be called "schemaName"
+Previously "schema" but for technical reasons should be called "schemaName"

-The object that is serialised.
+The object that is serialised

-Indicates that objectId was left blank in serizalizedSnapshot when calculating serializedHash. objectId may be subsequently filled in.
+Indicates that objectId was left blank in serizalizedSnapshot when calculating serializedHash. objectId may subsequently be filled in.

 Hash of serizalizedSnapshot (SHA-1)